WilliamHYZhang/Tensorflow-Contributions/Final-Reflections.md

 ## Favorite Moments
-Here is a small compilation of my most favorite moments from the contest
+Here is a small compilation of my most favorite moments from the contest.

 I really appreciated it when I received an email personally thanking me for contributions on behalf of TFDS from a maintainer of the library.
 Thank you Mr. Michalski for your nice letter!
 ```text